lana-daraiseh/GatorHire/project_root/README.md

 7. Add Key to resume_batch_parser.py:
    - Copy key and add it to api_key="" near the top of the file

+8. Changing parsing
+   - The API call is default, if you want to run a model locally follow:
+        - In app_v2, switch resume_batch_parser with parser2 in this line:
+        - from resume_batch_parser import batch_parse_resumes, process_resume

 ## Running the Application